drew-mn/Week13_Day_2_Homework/README.md

-# Homework: Files and Folders
+# Homework: Annotating One-to-Many and Many-to-One Relationships
-📁📁📁📁📁📁📁📁📁📁📁📁📁

 ### Learning Objectives

-- Understand the relationships
+- Understand the relationships, one to many and many to many
-- Be able to implement one-to-many relationships between models with Spring JPA + Hibernate
-- Be able to Spring Data REST to create the RESTful routes for a set of resources
+- Be able to use Spring Data REST to create the RESTful routes for a set of resources
+- Use insomia to GET, POST, PUT and DELETE records

 ## Brief

-Create a one-to-many Spring application using annotations.
+Create a one-to-many Spring application using annotations as you've done before.

  Your application should have the following models: `Folders`, `Files` and `Users`.
 Users should have many folders, and folders should have many files.

+Note: you don't need **any** controllers - Spring Data Rest should handle all of these.

 ### MVP